Hope to see you Tuesday, Feb. 20 at 6 P.M. at Somar Bar in Oakland!

 Feel free to use this sample script:

-Hello, my name is __________ from [town in CA].
+Hello, my name is _____________, from [town/organization/office].

 For more information about our Ban the Box Campaign, check out our Toolkit here!